Online Activities for People with Learning Disabilities

 Safe-Space Online is a platform where you can safely connect with other people online with Lifeworks specialist staff on hand to support you.
 The programme of activities is put together to help you Get Together, Get Active, Get Creative and Get Involved.

-You can find out more about Safe-Space below and download the latest programme.
+You can find out more about Safe-Space below.
+To download the latest programme please visit our news and blog page.
 For more information including details on how to sign up please contact the Community Projects team – we would love to hear from you!

 The type of activities on safe-space